-- mail
+- "mail"

-- mh
+- "mh" on page 2

-- bellmail
+- "bellmail" on page 2

 A user-agent program provides facilities for creating, receiving, sending, and filing mail.
 In addition, you need a transport-agent program, sendmail, which distributes incoming mail from other systems or packages and distributes each outgoing mail item and then transmits it to a similar program in one or more remote systems.